The Government of Costa Rica has been announced as host of the next World Hydropower Congress.

 The World Hydropower Congress is the leading global event in sustainable hydropower development bringing together decision-makers, experts and innovators to set priorities for the sector.

-The congress will be held in San José, 26-28 May 2021, under the theme ‘Renewables working together in an interconnected world’ under the patronage of the President of Costa Rica.
+The congress will be held in San José, Costa Rica, under the theme ‘Renewables working together in an interconnected world’ under the patronage of the President of Costa Rica.

 The announcement was made today by Costa Rican Minister of Environment and Energy, Hon.
 Carlos Manuel Rodriguez, at a launch event at the UN climate conference (COP25) in Madrid, Spain.